-I’m usually QRV after work around ZL dusk (~05:00z until dinner or bed time), and sometimes before work at ZL dawn too (~17:00z to 20:00z).
-During the ZL working day, I often monitor the bands and keep an eye on DXcluster for new ones.
+I’m usually QRV around ZL dusk, and sometimes at ZL dawn too.
+During daylight in hours in ZL, I often monitor the bands while working and keep an eye on DXcluster for new ones.
 Some weekends you’ll find me contesting.
 I do not operate robotically or remotely.

 see ZL2iFB or ZM4G spotted or